 Factors that increase the risk of malignant peripheral nerve sheath tumors include:

-- Previous radiation therapy for cancer.
-A malignant peripheral nerve sheath tumor may develop in the area treated with radiation 10 to 20 years after treatment.
+- Radiation therapy for cancer.
+A malignant peripheral nerve sheath tumor might occur in the area treated with radiation 10 to 20 years after treatment.

 - Noncancerous nerve tumors.
-Malignant peripheral nerve sheath tumors can develop from noncancerous (benign) nerve tumors, such as neurofibroma.
+Malignant peripheral nerve sheath tumors can develop from nerve tumors that aren't cancerous, such as neurofibroma.

-- An inherited condition that increases risk of nerve tumors.
-Malignant peripheral nerve sheath tumors occur more frequently in people with neurofibromatosis 1.
+- A condition that runs in families.
+Malignant peripheral nerve sheath tumors occur more often in people with neurofibromatosis 1.
+This condition increases the risk of tumors in the nerves.

 Tests and procedures used to diagnose malignant peripheral nerve sheath tumors include: